Elevenlabs AudioNative Player

 Uniqueness is not just about unique availability, you can be unique because of other features such as the right to return a product without giving a reason within X days or 1% of each transaction to charity.

-- Tailoring: your USP should be in line with the needs and desires of your target audience.
-Understand their “pain points” and clearly demonstrate how your company can solve their problems.
+1. Tailoring: your USP should align with your target audience’s needs and desires.
+Understand their „pain points” and clearly demonstrate how your company can solve their problems.

-- Value: Your USP should communicate the value that customers can expect from your company.
+1. Value: Your USP should communicate the value customers can expect from your company.
 Highlight the benefits and advantages that set you apart.

 Highlighting the value your company provides is essential to attract and retain customers.
-This value must be unique, not available in the market.
+This value must be unique and not available in the market.
 So you can’t talk about great customer service or high-quality products.
 That’s not enough.
-Instead, say that you are offering a 10min free consultation with a selected specialist about the fall collection.
+Instead, say that you are offering a 10-minute free consultation with a selected specialist about the fall collection.

 How to create your own USP in business?